THE DIMENSIONS OF FOOD

 - The storage of intermediate or finished products (while awaiting delivery).

 Most casual observers of the food truck industry believe that food truck operators do all the prepping and cooking of food on the truck.
 This is a wide-spread misconception.
-All the prepping is done in a traditional kitchen, with only the finishing and serving typically done on the
+All the prepping is done in a traditional kitchen, with only the finishing and serving typically done on the truck.

 MAKING SURE KITCHEN AND FOOD TRUCK ARE COMPLIANT

 Also by regulation, each kitchen and food truck needs to be licensed for retail sale by the city where their kitchen is located, in our case the city of Malden, MA.
 The Heritage food truck is attached to the commissary kitchen of its sister company Stock Pot Malden.